devnev39/fastapi-template/README.md

 ## Installation

-This template uses [uv](https://docs.astral.sh/uv/) for package management.
-First install uv then follow below steps
+1. Since this template uses poetry for dependencies, make sure you have poetry installed.

+    `pip install poetry`

-Install the dependencies by
+2. Install the dependencies using

-`uv sync`

-Then you can source the virtual environment by

-`source .venv/bin/activate`
+    `poetry install`

+3. Run the application using

+    `make dev` or `make run`

 ## Testing

 Testing is done using pytest

-    `PYTHONPATH=src python -m pytest -vv`

-Alternatively you can use `make test`
+`make test`

+or

+`make test-vv`

 ## Coverage